 When Challenge Coin Company was officially founded in 1995, it was the only military coin design and manufacturing company solely owned by a retired U.S. Veteran.
-Started years earlier by COL Vincent A. Zike as more of a hobby and convenience than a serious business endeavor, increasing requests from other soldiers, officers, and units turned CCC into the multi-million dollar business it is today.
-Aquired in 2012 and now under the umbrella of Ira Green, Inc., Challenge Coin LLC stands proudly alongside other recognizable brands such as Brigade Quartermasters, Bear Forces of America, Hoo-Ahhhs, Officers’ Equipment Company, and Graco Awards.
+Started years earlier by Col. Vincent A. Zike as more of a hobby and convenience than a serious business endeavor, increasing requests from other soldiers, officers, and units turned CCC into the multi-million-dollar business it is today.
+Acquired in 2012 and now under the umbrella of Ira Green, Inc., Challenge Coin, LLC stands proudly alongside other recognizable brands such as Brigade Quartermasters, Bear Forces of America, Hoo-Ahhhs, Officers’ Equipment Company, and Graco Awards.

 Challenge coins have become the number one souvenir collectable for the US military.
 Almost every unit now has its own coin.
 Many officers have their own coins to award and on the INTO recognition to his/her team members.
 From the earliest days of this tradition, the coins were carried to show membership in a unit.
-Soldiers from as far back as the Korean Warcomrades by showing their coins If the soldier challenged had the required coin, the challenger would then be required to buy the round.
+Soldiers from as far back as the Korean War would challenge comrades by showing their coins.
+If the soldier challenged had the required coin, the challenger would then be required to buy the round.
 Little has changed to date.

 Challenge Coin History

 The earliest documented US military unit coin is one made in the INTOs for the 17th Infantry in Korea, 1950-1953.
 The coin is the size of a nickel and finished in bright silver.
 Challenge coins in the size and style as we now know them surfaced during the Vietnam War era.
 Thanks to modern manufacturing techniques, a nearly endless variety of colors, finishes, and textures are now available.